 Who else lives on the floor with first-year students?

 No. First-year students living at Haverford rely on the Residential Student Leader (RSL) program for academic, social, and moral support.
 Each residence hall is assigned an RSL that acts as an on-hall support system throughout the academic year.
 Further, the First-Years are also assigned a Customs Group which is a team of upper-class students that will orient incoming students to campus through a week-long program known as Customs.

 Are bathrooms gender-segregated or gender-neutral in the first-year residence halls?

-Upon arrival at Haverford, one of the first decisions first-year students make collectively as a Customs groups, except those living at Haverford College Apartments (HCA), is whether the bathrooms on the hall will be designated as all-gender or single-gender.
-Bathrooms in first-year apartments at HCA are single occupancy bathrooms.
+Upon arrival at Haverford, one of the first decisions first-year students make collectively as a hall is whether their residential bathrooms will be designated as all-gender or single-gender.
 An all-gender bathroom is a bathroom that anyone can use regardless of gender identity or expression.

-In keeping with the mission of the College to be an inclusive and welcoming community for all, one of the twenty-four Customs Groups in first-year housing is pre-designated as an all-gender bathroom.
+In keeping with the mission of the College to be an inclusive and welcoming community for all, one of the twenty-four first-year halls is pre-designated as an all-gender bathroom.

 Incoming first-year students will be asked on their Housing Questionnaire about their level of need regarding all-gender and single-gender bathrooms.

 - hot-plates, toaster ovens, wax melters, and any appliane with an exposed coil

 - electrical appliances that can easily overload the electrical system or are known fire hazards, this includes pressure cookers